jeremiah-c-leary/vhdl-style-guide/docs/localizing.rst

 Localizing
 ==========

-VSG supports customization to your style standards by allowing localized rules.
+VSG supports customization to your coding style standards by allowing localized rules.
-This is a directory with an __init__.py file and one or more python files.
+These rules are stored in a directory with an __init__.py file and one or more python files.
 The files should follow the same structure and naming convention as the rules found in the vsg/rules directory.

-The localized rules will be used when the **--local_rules** command line argument is given.
+The localized rules will be used when the **--local_rules** command line argument is given or the **local_rules** option in a configuration file.

 Example: Create rule to check for entity and architectures in the same file.
 ----------------------------------------------------------------------------